 Olive Wood comes from the fruit-bearing olive tree and is a strong and durable wood type with a fine uniform texture with moderate natural luster.
 It has a distinct, fruity scent when being worked.
 It has a range from light to deep brown tints and has a distinguishable feature of an oil-like grain pattern.

 Sandalwood has several species that can be found all over the world, each with its own color.
 Typically sandalwood has a wonderful and unique smell, often used as scents and as notes in perfume.
 WoodWatches are made of two types of sandalwood, each owning a unique color and texture.
+Direct exposure to sunlight might change the wood color over time.

 Walnut wood can either be a light or dark brown color.
 In addition, there are tones of grey and red often visible.
 The structure is characterized by straight lines that are frequently alternated with curls, rings and corners.
 Darker strips also occur with regularity.

-Zebra wood is recognizable by the light brown color with a structure of dark brown lines that are clearly visible.
+Zebra wood is recognisable by the light brown color with a structure of dark brown lines that are clearly visible.
 The structure represents the print of a zebra, containing straight lines that are frequently alternated with unique turns and slight curving.